Estimated reading time: 11 minutes

 What is UFile?

-I opted for the UFile Online version instead of the desktop version just because filing with the online version takes up less space on my hard drive and I could enter my information without having to wait for the software to turn up in my post box.
+I opted for the UFile Online version instead of the desktop version because filing with the online version takes up less space on my hard drive, and I could enter my information without waiting for the software to turn up in my post box.

 Section 1 is where you enter your personal information.